-Program counselors are intended to guide and advise students throughout their program.
+Academic counselors intend to guide and advise students throughout their program.
 Counselors are most effective when students maintain contact.
-Students may make an appointment to see the nursing program counselor or may contact the counselor during walk-in hours.
+Students may make an appointment to see the nursing academic counselor or may contact the counselor during walk-in hours.

 Students are expected to contact the nursing counselor at the following times: